Haunt (EP)

 Haunt is an EP by English indie pop band Bastille.
-It was released exclusively to the United States in May 2013 digitally and July 2013 physically.
+It was released exclusively in the United States in May 2013 digitally and in July 2013 physically.
 It features three songs from their debut album Bad Blood.
 It also features a demo track, the title track of the EP, that was originally the B-side to the "Bad Blood" single.
 The EP peaked at number 104 on the Billboard 200 and number one on the Top Heatseekers chart.